sancau/sherlog/README.md

   'app': 'sherlog_example'  # your application name
-  'level': 'debug',  # top level for logging (look Python logging module documentation for details) 'stdout': True  # if True then default StreamHandler will be added (to see logging in your app stdout)
+  'level': 'debug',  # top level for logging (look Python logging module documentation for details) 'stdout': True  # if True then default StreamHandler will be added (to see logging in your app stdout) 'dummy': False  # if True then no Redis handler will be attached to Sherlog logger (dummy mode may useful during development)

   'redis': {
     'host': localhost,